 Help us learn more about this great scientist.
 You can be a credited Support Scholar by contributing your knowledge about this scientist and important discovery.
 Entries can be as short as a single section and as easy as compiling quotes.
 Click here to learn more about becoming a Support Scholar: Participate as a Support Scholar

+Has this scientist’s science impacted your life?
 Click here to tell your story or to read others’ life changing anecdotes: Post Your Own Testimonial

 Utility Linemen Electrocution Study Led to CPR!